jonathonreed/atrf-journal/_posts/2017-05-21-calvin-white-mikmaq-elder.md

 Mi'kmaq history is oral, so Calvin's research was predominantly based on the written accounts of travelling Europeans, mostly on fishing expeditions.
 Because of the connection that they made with the Mi'kmaq people, they included them in a lot of their notes.

-<blockquote>They made all kinds of references mentioning our people.
-They talked about the Mi&rsquo;kmaq people of Bay of St. George, they talked about the savages on the west coast of Newfoundland, they talked about the Jackatars [&hellip;] which was a derogatory term that was given to people who were lesser than other people.</blockquote>
+<blockquote>&ldquo;They made all kinds of references mentioning our people.
+They talked about the Mi&rsquo;kmaq people of Bay of St. George, they talked about the savages on the west coast of Newfoundland, they talked about the Jackatars [&hellip;] which was a derogatory term that was given to people who were lesser than other people.&rdquo;</blockquote>

 There were a number of stories that Calvin told that were particularly eye-opening, and his explanation of the term 'Jackatar' was one of them.
 It was a derogatory and racialized term that, set in the context of the Newfoundland Mi'kmaq, had a loaded history.
 "We won't call you First Nation," as Calvin put it, "because then we would have to deal with you according to our responsibility [in the Constitution], and we don't want to call you Canadians because you're certainly not like us.
 So we'll call you a Jackatar. [&hellip;] Uneducated, lazy, ignorant, thieving."